What Is Anaphora?

 Why Should I Care about Anaphora?As repetition creates pattern and rhythm, it is widely used in verse (poetry and song).
 In business writing, its use is less common, but repeating words or ideas in a business document can be useful.
 Used sparingly, deliberate repetition can:

 - Make you look confident.

 - Over-cooking.
 When you make your point so strongly your readers grow suspicious and start questioning it.
-"The lady doth protest too much, methinks."
+The following quotation captures this idea.

 - Redundancy.
 When you waste your readers' time by telling them what you've just told them and this overrides the "spice" you'd sought with the repetition.